 Apply Stain to the Paint

 Stained surfaces tend to dry to touch within two hours.
-Allow for two hours between coats.
-Cooler temperatures will add to the drying time.
+Allow for at least two hours between coats, if you are applying additional coats.
+Let the final coat dry overnight before reinstalling the hardware or using the piece.

 - With oil-based stains, use only natural applicators like horse hair brushes or cotton pads.
 With water-based stains, you can use either natural applicators or synthetic applicators like foam sponge brushes.